-Strong's translates yahalom as "diamond" while the BDB lexicon states it was a precious stone known for being hard.
-Seven out of ten Bibles render this word as "diamond," with the NCV and NIV translations rendering it as "emerald" and the NLT calling it a "white moonstone."
+Strong's translates yahalom as "diamond" while the BDB Bible lexicon states it was a precious stone known for being hard.
+Seven out of ten Bible translations used in this series render this word as "diamond," with the NCV and NIV translations rendering it as "emerald" and the NLT calling it a "white moonstone."

-Although diamonds seem to be the correct translation of yahalom for the priest's breastplate stone, there are other Biblical authorities that call this rendering into question.
+Although diamonds seem to be the correct translation of yahalom for the priest's breastplate stone, there are other Bible authorities that call this rendering into question.

 "Apparently Alexander the Great around 330 B.C. first discovered diamonds for the western world in India.
 This would indicate 'diamonds' are not meant in the Old Testament references" (Holman Bible Dictionary)

 "There is no trace of evidence that the ancients ever acquired the skill to engrave on the diamond, or even that they were acquainted with the stone.
-The 'diamond' here may possibly be some variety of chalcedony, or (perhaps) rock crystal" (Barnes' Notes).
+The 'diamond' here may possibly be some variety of chalcedony, or (perhaps) rock crystal" (Barnes' Notes on the Bible).

 "Almost all authorities are agreed that the art of cutting or engraving diamonds was unknown in the time of Moses.
 For this reason, it is unlikely the stone in question was a diamond" (Gemstones in the Breastplate, page 21)